Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/guides/getting-started/create-a-flag.md

 template: guide.html
 ---

+To create a [flag](../../general/data-model.md#flags-and-experiments), first navigate to the "Flags" screen in the left navigation bar.

 1. From the Flags screen in Experiment, select your target project from the dropdowns.
 2. Click **Create Flag**.
 3. Enter a **Name** for the flag (e.g. `Getting Started`).